ziaukhan/learn-generate-webapps/README.md

 This sample teaches you how to generate customzed web apps for standard templates given a config file.

 You basically need two thing:

 a.
 A base web app.
 The source code for the base app is available at: ./src

 b.
 A config file.
 A sample config file is available at appConfig.json.
 You can create as many of these as you like.

 To setup the generator:

-Go to the root directory and run "npm install"
+Go to the root directory and run:

+npm install

-To generate the sample app give command "gulp gen"
+To generate the sample app give command:

+gulp gen

 To run the generated app: